ezsystems/ezplatform-kernel/eZ/Publish/Core/Persistence/Cache/Readme.md

 ### Tags

 List of content tags that can be somewhat safely "semi-officially" used to clear related entities in cache:
-- `content-<id>`: Cache tag which refers to Content/ContentInfo entity.
+- `c-<id>`: Cache tag which refers to Content/ContentInfo entity.
-- `location-<id>`: Cache tag which refers to Locations and/or their assigned Content/ContentInfo entities.
+- `l-<id>`: Cache tag which refers to Locations and/or their assigned Content/ContentInfo entities.
-- `location-path-<id>`: Like the tag above but applied to all Content/Locations in the subtree of this ID, so it can be used by tree operations.
+- `lp-<id>`: Like the tag above but applied to all Content/Locations in the subtree of this ID, so it can be used by tree operations.
-- `content-fields-type-<type-id>`: Cache tag which refers to entries containing Field data.
+- `cft-<type-id>`: Cache tag which refers to entries containing Field data.
 It's used on Content Type changes that affect all Content items of the type.

 _For further tags used for other internal use cases, see the *Handlers for how they are used._